tomostea/tapp/readme.md

 # TApp

-PWA app for file encryption, MediaRecorder and more... partially made by Vue.js
+PWA app for file encryption, MediaRecorder and more... with RxJS

 [TApp](https://tomostea.github.io/TApp)